JackAnchor/architecture/apache.md

 Apache is a web server software that's pre-installed with a Mac.
 Web servers (Apache) serve files, but they first must be requested by users (clients).

-**Remember** Understand where Apache is running from to prevent conflicts and debug efficiently (MAMP, Mac, Homebrew)
+**Remember** to nderstand where Apache is running from to prevent conflicts and debug efficiently (MAMP, Mac, Homebrew).

-### Apache Configuration File
-Conceptually, .htaccess files override the main server configuration file Using .htaccess files also slows down your Apache server, so avoid if possible To work, .htaccess must be enabled in your pre-installed Apache configuration file.
-Most functionality is "commented out".

-**Remember:** the ‘Main' server configuration can be overridden by <VirtualHost> definitions and containers

-### Apache Modifications & .htaccess File
-- Website needs Apache rewriting permissions (404 error, redirection, etc.)
-- The .htaccess file is an Apache (web server) configuration file that controls these rewriting permissions
-- The .htaccess is a hidden “dot” file
-- Some plugins must access and modify the htaccess file (301 redirection, SSL ), etc.
-- The .htaccess file should be **secure.** Explore ’ASCII’vs. ’BINARY’ mode to securely upload/transfer files.
-- The .htaccess file should be **writable** and **executable.** Explore permissions (i.e. ’755’ or ‘executable’) to address.

 ## What can Apache deliver?
 Some functionality includes: